 A highlight of the year occurred when Father Billinger celebrated his 10-year anniversary at St. Elizabeth Ann Seton.
 A reception was held after all Masses, giving parishioners a chance to express their thanks, and four banners hung in Mother Seton Hall, expressing love and gratitude for Father’s service.
 The parish said goodbye to Father Jeff Fasching, who was reassigned to the position of administrator of St. Anthony’s in Strong City and St. Rose of Lima in Council Grove.
 The FAMILIA (Family Life in America ) was initiated at SEAS.
 Several improvements were made at the school, including software to automate the library and a new intercom system.
 In addition, the school focused on six basic behaviors in an effort to teach students to be better examples of Christians.
 Students were taught and expected to use appropriate greetings; use kind words; use basic manners; be respectful and quiet in the halls; be accepting of the differences in others; refrain from using inappropriate language.
 The Crafts Fair brought in $22,500.
 About 2,400 of the always-popular bierocks were sold.

 Father Jason Borkenhagen began duties as a part-time associate pastor in June.
 The church’s beautiful crucifix returned after a five-month absence for alterations by sculptor Jerzy Kenar.
-A new cross was made, and changes were made to Jesus’ torso, hair, beard, legs and garment.
+A new cross was made, and changes were made to Jesus’ torso, hair, beard, legs, and garment.
+The altar also underwent reconstruction - rounding off the steps and making them less steep.
 Net proceeds for the Crafts Fair were $22,062.
 The theme for Catholic Schools Week was “Making a World of Difference.”
 A sell-out crowd of 275 enjoyed the first “Stars for a Night” dinner theater presented by CYO.
 The church welcomed 37 new members into the Catholic Church through the Sacraments of Initiation during the Easter Vigil.
 Town hall meetings were held as a way to gauge opinions on a facility master plan.
 A feasibility study was started.

 St. Elizabeth Ann Seton was honored and moved when Bishop Michael Jackels dedicated the new facility after the 12:30 p.m.
 Mass.
 Many parishioners were on hand as the Bishop blessed John Paul II Activity Center.
 Compassion Ministry, a SEAS group that has since helped countless parishioners, celebrated its 10th anniversary.
 One parishioner, helped by Compassion Ministry’s mother’s program, said, “We felt that Jesus was giving us a hug.”
 A reception was held for Father Edmond Kline, who was reassigned to St. Francis.
 “Be Not Afraid” was the Diocesan Stewardship theme.
 Parishioners welcomed Father Walter C. Karrer to the church.
 Forty new members joined the Church at the Easter Vigil.
 Father Jason Borkenhagen left SEAS after he was reassigned to St. Patrick Church in Parsons.
 A farewell reception was held in Mother Seton Hall.
 More than 40 youth in CYO gathered in Seton Hall to watch “The Passion of the Christ.”
 SEAS held its first Casino Night, and the evening was a big success.
 More than 400 people attended, and $7,800 was raised through the silent auction.

 The St. Elizabeth Ann Seton community extended a warm welcome to Father Ben Nguyen.
-After six yeas of dedicated service, Mark and Lucy Capps retired as directors of CYO.
+After six years of dedicated service, Mark and Lucy Capps retired as directors of CYO.
 The SEAS volunteer Navy had attracted 30 volunteers with hopes of reaching 200.
 Construction came to a close on the Spirit Building II capital campaign.
-The new John Paul II Activity Center was being heavily used for various activities, as was the St. Maria Goretta Youth Room.
-The first Western Spirit Night Auction and Dance was well received, with the silent auction raising $15,600.
+The new John Paul II Activity Center was being heavily used for various activities, as was the St. Maria Goretti Youth Room.
+The first Western Spirit Night Auction and Dance were well received, with the silent auction raising $15,600.